allvm/allvm-tools/docs/ALLVMFormat.md

 accomodating package manager goals are possible down the road but for now are not important.

+### Architecture Portability

+While the nature of the ALLVM platform provides some measure of portability, in no way is this in an effort to make it possible to run the same `allexe` everywhere.

+### Security

+While `allexe` provides many features that are helpful for security purposes, the core system itself does not attempt to make any guarantees about enforcing these properties.

+Rather, these are asssumptions made to ease analysis for 'most' software.

+That said, security enforcement may be a useful optional feature to build into execution engines operating on `allexe` files down the road.

 # Zip Contents

 ## Bitcode